Hebrew Wikipedia: 2010 Knesset meeting

-List articles are rare.
-In particular, lists of TV series episodes are not accepted, even as part of the articles on the series.

-Other controversial topics are articles of about small schools and minor educational institutions.

 Hamichlol

 Hamichlol (המכלול "The Entirety") is a mirror of the Hebrew Wikipedia.
-It contains articles copied from the Hebrew Wikipedia which are edited to be acceptable to Orthodox Jewish readers.
+It contains articles copied from the Hebrew Wikipedia which are edited to be acceptable to certain Orthodox Jewish readers.

 Statistics

+As of January 2024, the Hebrew Wikipedia ranks among the best language editions in retention of new editors, while also having one of the highest edit revert rates.